 Due to the privacy issue at the Alzheimer's Society of Durham Region, we were not able to contact the clients directly.
 As an alternative, we decided to approach caregivers as a proxy to obtain patient information.
 All caregiver support groups in the Durham region were organized by the Alzheimer's Society of Durham Region.
-These support groups were designed to encourage caregivers to talk with others who understood or had gone through similar experiences about the issues and decisions they were facing regarding dementia care. provided attendees They also with emotional information, support and opportunities for socialization to cope with the changes in their lives.
+These support groups were designed to encourage caregivers to talk with others who understood or had gone through similar experiences about the issues and decisions they were facing regarding dementia care.
+They also provided attendees with information, emotional support and opportunities for socialization to cope with the changes in their lives.
 Attendees of the support groups were typically adult children and spouses of individuals with Alzheimer's disease.
 Our sample included all family caregivers who attended the support groups at the time of data collection and the person they were caring for (who had been diagnosed with Alzheimer's disease).

-Subject Recruitment and Data Collection Procedure for Sample 3
+Subject Recruitment and Data Collection Procedure for Sample 3 attendees to participate in our study.

-With the permission of the Alzheimer Society of Durham Region, we attended the support group meetings and invited the attendees to participate in our study.
 The same procedure described above was followed.
 At the meeting, we explained the study to the attendees with the presence of a support group facilitator.
 A letter of invitation and a consent form were then given to the support group attendees.
 For individuals who agreed to participate, they were given the same questionnaire to complete with regard to the information of the person they were caring for.